xeolabs/xeometry-guide/README.md

 # xeometry

-**xeometry** is an open source JavaScript API for viewing glTF models on WebGL.
-It was created by [@xeographics](https://twitter.com/xeographics) and is free to use and extend, under an MIT license.
+**xeometry** is an open source JavaScript library from [@xeographics](https://twitter.com/xeographics) for viewing and interacting with glTF models on WebGL.
+It lets you load multiple glTF models and show, hide, move, query, measure, xray, slice and annotate their objects through a set of simple data-driven functions.
+Since it's totally data-driven, xeometry is also able to save and load your creations as JSON "bookmarks".

 * [Introduction](introduction.html)
 * [Examples](http://xeolabs.com/xeometry/examples)